-The indicative operational implementation period of this action, during which the activities described in section 3 will be carried out and the corresponding contracts and agreements implemented, is 240 months from the date of adoption by the Commission of this Financing Decision.
+The indicative operational implementation period of this action, during which the activities described in section 3 will be carried out and the corresponding contracts and agreements implemented, is 180 months from the date of adoption by the Commission of this Financing Decision.

-Extensions of the implementation period may be agreed by the Commission's responsible authorising officer by amending this Financing Decision and the relevant contracts and agreements.
+Extensions of the implementation period may be agreed by the Commission's responsible authorising officer in duly justified cases.